Sharing your Murray State news

 - Events coverage: Is there an upcoming event with a public figure or about a topic with great public appeal?
 Does it focus on the community or bettering the campus or region?
 Will the event bring back several alumni or invite members of the community to campus?
 Note: Events should first and foremost be submitted to the University Calendar.

 Where do I submit my news for consideration?

-For press releases that have already been written, we prefer to receive submissions as Word documents attached to email messages.
-Please use our existing press release template and follow the University’s editorial style guidelines.
+For press releases that have already been written, we prefer to receive submissions as Word or Google documents.
+Please use our existing press release template and follow the University's editorial style guidelines.